Tax Planning Strategies for Small Businesses

 Business owners (and S-corp shareholders, partners, and sole proprietors) are generally required to pay income tax quarterly through estimated payments rather than waiting until April.
 Underpayment creates penalties—not a catastrophe, but avoidable:

-- The safe harbor is paying 100% of prior year's tax liability (110% if prior year AGI exceeded $150,000) or 90% of the current year's actual liability, whichever is smaller
+- The safe harbor is paying 100% of prior year's tax liability (110% if prior year AGI exceeded $150,000, or $75,000 if married filing separately) or 90% of the current year's actual liability — whichever is smaller.
+There is also a $1,000 de minimis exception: no underpayment penalty applies if the total tax owed for the year (after withholding and credits) is under $1,000.

 - Prior-year safe harbor is the simpler approach when current-year income is projected to be similar to or lower than prior year